 Finally, having a Will is another way a cohabiting couple can protect their assets.
 If one party is not on the title deeds, they do not have an automatic right of ownership to the property, which extends to any other assets that is owned by one party.
 Setting out your requirements in a Will provides certainty that your wishes and intents will be carried out.

-If you or a loved one is in need of legal advice in relation to any family law matter take advantage of our complimentary, no obligations consultation where you can meet with one of our Family Law experts and find out what the next best course of action for you and your family is to secure your future.
-Be proactive and call us today on 0800 999 4437 or email email@example.com and one of our friendly team will be happy to assist you.
+If you or a loved one is in need of legal advice in relation to any family law matter take advantage of our free initial, no obligation consultation where you can meet with one of our Family Law experts and find out what the next best course of action is for you and your family to secure your future.
+Be proactive and call us today on 0800 999 4437 or click on the button below to arrange your complimentary initial consultation today.
+We are here to assist.